Best Women’s Lightweight Rain Jackets for Hiking in 2023

 North Face Venture 2 Women’s Rain Jacket

-- A tried and tested model that has been around for over a decade
+- What we like: a tried and tested model that has been around for over a decade, great value for price

-Factors to Considering when Buying a New Rain Jacket
+6 Factors to Considering When Buying a New Rain Jacket

 If you’re on a budget, choose a quality mid-priced raincoat – the REI Rainier Rain Jacket is a great option – that has the features you need and use most often.
 Consider the activities you do most often and choose a lightweight rain jacket that suits your hiking style.
 Chances are you can resell it if it’s still in good condition and when you need to upgrade you’ll know exactly what to buy.